alinvancea/github-demo/README.md

 A simple demo repository to show the basic Git workflo

 ## Introduction
-This is just a repo to use on learning
+This is just a repo to use for learning Git

 ## Purpose
 Learn git now